EtsTest-ReactNativeApps/camera-app-whunt1965/README.md

 - Take a picture
 - Detect faces and blur them
 - Read barcodes and store them
-- VCapture Geotags and display images on a map
+- Capture Geotags and display images on a map

 Notably: We will be connecting our application to Firebase to take advantage of cloud storage and authentication mechanism